!

 Saving African Penguins with AZA SAFE

 Did you know that when you’re watching the African Penguin colony splash and swim about in the National Aviary’s Penguin Point, you’re having a positive effect on African Penguins living on the other side of the world?!
 Native to South Africa and Namibia, these charming feathered friends face a challenging future.
-With only 10,400 pairs remaining in South Africa, a decline of 75% within the last 20 years, African Penguins could be extinct in the wild in as few as 10 years if we don’t act now.
+With only 10,400 pairs remaining in South Africa, a decline of 75% within the last 20 years, African Penguins could be functionally extinct in the wild by 2035 if we don’t act now.

 Help Today